Just click on a question to jump straight to that answer below.

 What is the UK Millionaire Maker?

-This is the new name for Millionaire Raffle.
-It is a punchier name to be fair, especially as being a ‘raffle’ type game it does actually create a new millionaire every single draw!
+This is the old name for what is now called the Millionaire Maker.
+Which is a punchier name to be fair, especially as being a ‘raffle’ type game it does actually create a new millionaire every single draw!

 Where is the official EuroMillions lotto website?

 Because EuroMillions is played all over Europe it has lots of different homes in each country.
-For the UK the official site is at http://www.national-lottery.co.uk/.
+For the UK the official site is at https://www.national-lottery.co.uk/.
 There used to be a simple 1-page official umbrella site at euromillions.eu but that has now been withdrawn.
-Anything else similar sounding is definitely NOT official.
+Anything else similar sounding is definitely NOT official so beware.